VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * Win Record (as stable profitable algo [5/28]): 7/10

 #### Remarks
-> * I was away from StockBot for the whole day and Replacement Shares are obscuring performance.
+  * I was away from StockBot for the whole day and Replacement Shares are obscuring performance.
 I do suspect, however, that I only lost $1-2
-> * The automatic close didn't work, but I know why and fixed it.
+  * The automatic close didn't work, but I know why and fixed it.
-> * The error code 100 workaround didn't work, but I think I know why and perhaps fixed it.
+  * The error code 100 workaround didn't work, but I think I know why and perhaps fixed it.

 #### Next Thing(s) to Try
 * Maybe shorten moving price range time period.

+### 2021-06-14:
+#### Performance

+* Total: -$7.11
+  * AAPL ($6.02)
+  * AMD (-$1.54)
+  * BA ($3.00)
+  * FB ($4.30)
+  * MSFT ($1.40)
+  * SNAP (-$24.86)
+  * TSLA (-$5.15)
+  * VIAC ($9.71)

+* Profitable Days in a Row: 0
+* Win Record (as stable profitable algo [5/28]): 7/11

+#### Remarks
+  * 5/8 stocks won, but SNAP got DESTROYED
+  * I reverted opening orders to MARKET orders.
+    * I was missing too many entry possibilities.
+    * Also, it seems that the limit would help ensure a favorable entry price, but the cost is missing entry into the most aggressive movement.
+  * The automatic close worked at 15:57 ET.
+I'll move it back to 15:59 ET.
+  * The error code 100 workaround worked!! 🎈.
+This may be the last of ETrade fault tolerances that I need to implement.
+  * I shortened the moving price range period to 30 min.
+    * This felt a little short as TSLA could barely get beyond a $1.50 max loss.
+    * I'll increase it to 45 min.

+#### Next Thing(s) to Try
+* Increase the moving price range period to 45 min.